bobucho/training/source/sections/your-summary-HIPAA-responsibilities/key-contracts-and-roles.md

 - Manage relationships with customers and partners as those relationships affect security and compliance of ePHI.
 - Assist Security Officer as needed

-**The Chief Security Officer for Fibroblast Inc. is Scott Voldf**.
+**The Chief Security Officer for Fibroblast Inc. is Scott Vold**.
 You all have access to his email and phone number through our internal directory.
 Under this role, his responsibilities are to:

 - Facilitating the training and supervision of all workforce members
 - Investigate and sanction of any workforce member that is in violation of Fibroblast security policies and non-compliance with the security regulations